juv/kube-autorollout/README.md

 kube-autorollout monitors Kubernetes deployments and automatically triggers rollouts when new container image versions are available.
-Unlike other image update mechanisms that require changing tags via semver version bump, this tool is built to compare container [image digests](https://docs.docker.com/dhi/core-concepts/digests/) (`@sha256:...`) for the same, static tag.
+Unlike other image update mechanisms that require changing tags via semver version bump, this tool is built to compare container [image digests](https://docs.docker.com/dhi/core-concepts/digests/) (`@sha256:...`) for static / mutable tags (e.g., `latest`, `main`, `nightly`).

 When to use kube-autorollout?

-- Deploying your application's frequently changing, static tag like `latest`, `main`, `nightly`, etc. and you want your up-to-date baseline being executed in the Kubernetes cluster.
-Particularly suited for development environments.
+- Use kube-autorollout when deploying static / mutable image tags like `latest`, `main`, `nightly`, etc. to ensure your up-to-date baseline is being executed in the Kubernetes cluster.
+Particularly suited for _development environments_.
 - CI/CD pipelines are less complex and stay declarative.
 No imperative tasks, no fake Helm chart version bumps, no additional git commits in your pipelines to trigger rollouts
-- Immediate feedback loop in combination with your existing Prometheus alerts, e.g. "pod is stuck in a crash loop" or " ArgoCD application going into degraded health state"
+- ArgoCD Image Updater only supports ArgoCD Applications but your development environments contains both ArgoCD applications as well as manually installed Helm chart releases, for which you want automated rollouts. kube-autorollout will automate rollouts for the supported Kubernetes resources, no matter which tool installed them in the first place.
-- ArgoCD Image Updater only supports ArgoCD applications but your development environments contains both ArgoCD applications as well as manually installed Helm chart releases, for which you want automated rollouts. kube-autorollout will automate rollouts for the supported Kubernetes resources, no matter which tool installed them in the first place.
+- Immediate feedback loop in combination with your existing Prometheus alerts, e.g., "pod is stuck in a crash loop" or " ArgoCD application going into degraded health state"

 ## tl;dr

 1) Install kube-autorollout using the Helm chart, [configure container registries](#Configuration)
 2) Target `Deployment` resources for auto-rollouts by adding the label `kube-autorollout/enabled=true`
-3) Push images to your container registry with the same **static** tag, e.g. `latest`, `main`, `nightly`
+3) Push images to your container registry with the same **static** tag, e.g., `latest`, `main`, `nightly`
 4) ???
 5) Profit